magento/composer-root-update-plugin/README.md

 Generating autoload files
 ```

-With the updated values from Magento Community Edition 2.3.1, the `symfony/console` conflict no longer exists and the update occurs as expected.
+With the updated values from Magento Open Source 2.3.1, the `symfony/console` conflict no longer exists and the update occurs as expected.

-For reference, these are the `"require"` and `"require-dev"` sections from the `composer.json` file after `composer require magento/product-community-edition 2.3.1 --no-update` runs with the plugin on a Magento Community Edition 2.2.8 installation.
-They contain exactly the same entries as the default Magento Community Edition 2.3.1 root `composer.json` file (with the addition of the `magento/composer-root-update-plugin` requirement).
+For reference, these are the `"require"` and `"require-dev"` sections from the `composer.json` file after `composer require magento/product-community-edition 2.3.1 --no-update` runs with the plugin on a Magento Open Source 2.2.8 installation.
+They contain exactly the same entries as the default Magento Open Source 2.3.1 root `composer.json` file (with the addition of the `magento/composer-root-update-plugin` requirement).

    ```
     "require": {